top of page

 However, the majority of scholars hold the opinion that Hijama does not break the fast, but in case where the person may become weak, then it is makrooh (disliked).

-A person is more likely to become weak from having Hijama performed on them only if they are fasting consistently, on a daily basis, over a period of time.
+A person is more likely to become weak from having Hijama therapy performed on them only if they are fasting consistently, on a daily basis, over a period of time.
 Whereas most people will follow the sunnah of fasting occasionally, on the three white days of the month (these days are the 13th, 14th and 15th of every month in the Islamic calendar).

 However, during the month of Ramadan which requires one to fast every day for the entire month, it is advised to avoid Hijama wet cupping during the daylight hours of the fast itself.
 Instead, it is recommended to schedule Hijama sessions before or after the fast to avoid any potential health problems relating to weakness, from occurring.
 Such as fainting, nausea, dizziness and hypotension.

-71 views0 comments
+170 views0 comments

 bottom of page